randomwalk94/academic-kickstart/content/post/stochastic_analysis.md

 ## The Kolmogorov continuity theorem

-## Maritngales and Doob's theorems
+## Martingales and Doob's theorems

 ## Brownian motions